lupyuen/lupyuen.github.io/src/ci.md

 _Do we need a faster PC?_

-Not necessarily?
-We see some __Network Throttling__ for our Self-Hosted Runners...
+Not necessarily.
+We see some __Network Throttling__ for our Self-Hosted Runners (in spite of our super-fast internet)...

 - __Docker Hub__ will throttle our downloading of Docker Images.

   If it gets too slow, cancel the GitHub Workflow and restart.
 Throttling will magically disappear.

-- TODO: GitHub Download Source takes ???  mins
+- __Downloading the NuttX Source Code__ (700 MB) from GitHub takes 25 minutes.

-  (Compare with ??? mins for GitHub Runners)
+  (Compare with TODO mins for GitHub Runners)

-  During `Download Source Artifact`: GitHub seems to be throttling the download (total 700 MB over 25 mins)

   ![Screenshot 2024-08-29 at 2 09 11 PM](https://github.com/user-attachments/assets/585bc261-bc39-4be4-8515-85894254aace)

-TODO: And this is happening in spite of our super-fast [Fibre To The Home](http://speedtestsg.speedtestcustom.com/result/ca95c5c0-64eb-11ef-982f-dfa9296e96b3)

-TODO: Pic of fibre

 TODO: Fetch-Source then Download Source Artifact